Rating: |

 How often should you refresh your sites

-It depending on the site, at least change them out with the season.
+Depending on the site, at least change them out with the seasons.
 A guild or teacher may want them updated every 4 months.
-For a store or manufacturer,you want them to know any time there's something new.
+For a store or manufacturer, you want them to know any time there's something new.
 Monthly or weekly might make more sense.
 Small fresh updates are much easier and more important than large overhauls.
 Usually just changing the home page and anything that is no longer accurate will do the trick.
 Of course when there's a big change, your site should reflect that.
 Did you get a new book written?
 Get a special new line of fabric?
 Show them.

 Check This Out!